 Ildiko Rusvai is the blogger behind The Edinburgh Enthusiast.

-Linlithgow Palace and Loch is my absolute favourite place to visit in autumn.
+Linlithgow Palace and Loch is my absolute favourite autumn destination in Scotland.

 It’s located in West Lothian, and it’s the perfect place for an off-season visit to Scotland.